a331977552/ecommerce/README.md

-simple structure for creating a new shopping website for mobile devices.
+simple structure for creating a new shopping website for mobile devices, including management system and customer side UI